|UTI - Trade ID for EMIR derivatives reporting purposes|

 The above rules had initially the character of ESMA's recommendations, however, due to the low pairing rates of the trade repository reconciliation process, ESMA in the Consultation Document, Review of the technical standards on reporting under Article 9 of EMIR of 10 November 2014 (ESMA/2014/1352 assessed that an additional prescriptive rule should be included to account for the cases where counterparties fail to agree on the responsibility to generate a UTI.

-That said, Annex 2 to the Final Report Review of the Regulatory and Implementing Technical Standards on reporting under Article 9 of EMIR of 13 November 2015 (ESMA/2015/1645) proposed the respective UTI governing framework, which has been subsequently incorporated into the aforementioned Commission Implementing Regulation of 19.10.2016.
+That said, Annex 2 to the Final Report Review of the Regulatory and Implementing Technical Standards on reporting under Article 9 of EMIR of 13 November 2015 (ESMA/2015/1645) proposed the respective UTI governing framework, which has been subsequently incorporated into Article 4a of the Implementing Regulation (EU) No 1247/2012 (as amended by the Commission Implementing Regulation (EU) of 19.10.2016) - see box.

-While submitting the above EMIR reporting ITS amendments ESMA argued that where two counterparties cannot agree on which of them should generate a unique trade identifier within the reporting timeline provided, the two reports pertaining to the same transaction will not be identified consistently.
-It is therefore necessary to establish criteria for the generation of unique trade identifiers so as to avoid double-counting of the same transaction.
+While submitting the above EMIR reporting ITS amendments ESMA argued that where two counterparties couldn't agree on which of them should generate a unique trade identifier within the reporting timeline provided, the two reports pertaining to the same transaction wouldn't be identified consistently.
+It was therefore necessary to establish criteria for the generation of unique trade identifiers so as to avoid double-counting of the same transaction.

-As is clearly visible, above ESMA's reasoning became the basis for the formulation of Recital 6 of the said Regulation of 19.10.2016.
+As is clearly visible, above ESMA's reasoning became the basis for the formulation of Recital 6 of the said Implementing Regulation of 19 October 2016.

 Metods for establishing UTI